New electric cars 2021

 Many brands now have an electric car in their line-up, but that doesn't mean the wave of new arrivals to the market is showing any signs of slowing down.
 Here's what's in store...

-But the motor industry isn't known for resting on its laurels, and the current crop of zero-emissions motors is set to expand even further over the next 12 to 18 months as more brands get in on the act and manufacturers that already have an electric car on sale look to expand their range.
+But the motor industry isn't known for resting on its laurels, and the current crop of zero-emissions motors is set to expand even further over the next 12 to 18 months as more brands get in on the act and manufacturers that already have an electric car on sale look to expand their ranges.
 And it's not just cars – take a look at our list of electric vans coming soon, too.

-Here, we take a look at some of the most important and exciting electric-car arrivals due in 2021...
+Here, we take a look at some of the most important and exciting electric-car arrivals due this year.